 An international convention, The World Heritage Convention, was adopted in 1972.
 The aim is to give special protection to places that because of their universal value must be regarded as part of the world heritage for future generations and for the whole of humanity.

 The World Heritage List includes areas or objects protected under the World Heritage Convention.
-Norway ratified the convention in 1977, and has seven sites on the list.
-In addition to these sites, four Norwegian points of measurements are part of the international site The Struve Geodetic Arc.
+Norway ratified the convention in 1977, and has eight sites on the list.
+This includes four Norwegian points of measurements are part of the international site The Struve Geodetic Arc.

 The Tentative List is an inventory of those properties which each State Party intends to consider for nomination, i.e. properties which they consider to be cultural and/or natural heritage of outstanding universal value and therefore suitable for inscription on the World Heritage List.